ansible-lockdown/POSTGRES-12-CIS/README.md

 jmespath
 relevant collections

-- Access to download or add the goss binary and content to the system if using auditing (other options are available on how to get the content to the system.)

 **General:**

 - Basic knowledge of Ansible, below are some links to the Ansible documentation to help get started if you are unfamiliar with Ansible